This example shows how you can use

 optimizer.MaximumIterations = 300; movingRegisteredAdjustedInitialRadius300 = imregister(moving,fixed,'affine',optimizer,metric);

 Display the results.
-Further improvement in registration were achieved by reusing the
+Further improvement in registration was achieved by reusing the

 InitialRadius optimizer setting from the previous registration and allowing the optimizer to take a large number of iterations.